aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtexportheadersfootersmode/_index.md

 public class TxtExportHeadersFootersMode
 ```

-A utility class providing constants.
 Specifies the way headers and footers are exported to plain text format.
 ## Fields

 | Field | Description |